olufunkesther/LITA-CAPSTONE-PROJECT/README.md

 This project was designed to address the following analysis goals:
 - Revenue by Products and by Months: Determine the total and average revenue generated to give a sales overview.
 - Region by Units sold: Analyzes the number of units sold per regions to identify the highest-selling locations.
-- Region by products and by Revenue: Analyses the products across the regions and give a regional breakdown.
+- Region by Products and by Revenue: Analyses the products across the regions and give a regional breakdown.

 ### Key Metrics
 ---